 - Snack on small quantities of walnuts, cashews and other nuts to promote brain health.
 Also try to incorporate berries, which contain beneficial antioxidants, and foods that may have anti-inflammatory effects in the brain, like salmon, tuna and dark, leafy green vegetables.

 Diet and Parkinson’s medications can impact each other.
-Levodopa medications, such as Sinemet®, carbidopa/levodopa extended-release capsules (Rytary®) or carbidopa/levodopa/entacapone (Stalevo®), work best on an empty stomach.
+Levodopa medications, such as Sinemet®, A medication used together with levodopa to enhance its effects.
+When carbidopa is added to levodopa, the dose of levodopa you take can be smaller while still getting the same benefits, with fewer side effects./levodopa extended-release capsules (Rytary®) or carbidopa/levodopa/entacapone (Stalevo®), work best on an empty stomach.
 However, some people experience nausea as a side effect of these medications, and taking them on an empty stomach may not be their best option.
 For others, taking PD medications close to a protein-rich meal (like meat, fish, eggs, dairy products, nuts and beans), may interfere with the absorption of the drug in the blood, causing it to work more slowly or less effectively.
 Talk to your doctor about the right option for you, such as taking the drug on an empty stomach or with a small snack, such as crackers or applesauce.

 - People with PD may eat less and lose weight because of difficulty swallowing, nausea from medications or movement symptoms that make it difficult to eat.
 Address these issues, and also consider adding foods with healthy fats — nuts, nut butters and avocado — to your diet.
 Try bitter greens or spicy foods to stimulate your appetite.
 Exercise to increase hunger.